10 Takeaways for IGA Retailers from the Spring NRAB Meeting

 Final Thoughts

-Across every presentation, one message stood out: Independent grocers are built for this moment.
+Across every presentation, one message stood out: independent grocers are built for this moment.

 You have what today’s shoppers want, delivering trust, fresh food, local relevance, and flexibility.
 But success depends on how well you communicate value, execute in-store, listen to shoppers, and adapt to change.
 If you lean into those strengths, the path forward isn’t just stable; it’s full of growth.